 When passing parked cars, stay toward the left of your lane.
 You can avoid problems caused by doors opening, drivers getting out of cars or people stepping from between cars.
-If oncoming traffic is present, it is usually best to remain in the centerlane position to maximize your space cushion.
+If oncoming traffic is present, it is usually best to remain in the center-lane position to maximize your space cushion on both sides.